 Eastern Desert, Jabal Qurma, soldier with gun

-The religious register is naturally represented, especially in the Southern areas, in praying position with raised arms (sometime underlined with an inscription), eventually dancing scenes, but also through the design of hands or raised forearms.
-Hands are mainly found in North of Arabia, with a few distribution in Wadi Rum.
-Concerning the prehistorical periods, hands are associated with hunting scenes while for the pre-islamic period, they are associated with inscriptions.
+The religious register is naturally represented, especially in the Southern areas, in praying position with raised arms (sometime underlined with an inscription), possibly through dancing scenes, but also through the design of hands or raised forearms.
+Hands are mainly found in North of Arabia, with a minor distribution in Wadi Rum.
+Concerning the prehistorical periods, hands are associated with hunting scenes while for the pre-Islamic period, they are associated with inscriptions.
 It is difficult to determine the exact function of those designs.
-The religious significance of the hands representations is supported by the comparison with the importance of the hands imagery in the religious contexts of the Egyptian, Near and Middle East cultures, where hands are symbol of devotion and pray.
-It is possible that they are associated with a solar cult, as the pre-islamic inscriptions found beside them often invoke the Semitic god of the Sun.
-The open hand shape itself reminds to the sun rays, as well as hands with forearms were used in Egypt to represent Aton rays.
+The religious significance of the hands representations is corroborated by the comparison with the importance of the hand imagery in the religious contexts of the Egyptian, Near and Middle East cultures, where the hands are symbol of devotion and pray.
+They may be potentially associated with a solar cult, as pre-Islamic inscriptions found beside them often invoke the Semitic god of the Sun.
+The open hand shape reminds in itself to the sun rays, as well as hands with forearms were used in Egypt for representing Aton rays.
 Only right hands are depicted, which refers to the positive and negative significance of the right and left hands in the Arabic and Middle Eastern cultures.
 The importance of the hands perpetuates till today.
 In Islam, the position of the hands during the pray is accurately codified.
-Symbolic hands keeps to be widely represented in the Arabic art and handicraft as a sign of worship or of protection from the evil eye.
-Traditionally, in some areas of Middle East, painted hands are depicted on door lintels of a new house (originally with the blood of a scarified animal) or on home water tanks.
+Symbolic hands keep to be widely represented in the Arabic art and handicraft as a sign of worship or of protection from the evil eye.
+Traditionally, in some areas of Middle East, painted hands are depicted on door lintels of a new house (originally with the blood of a scarified animal) or on domestic water tanks.

-Representations of feet are more enigmatic and their presence can not be put in connection with any other indicators as inscriptions.
-Example in Wadi Rum are numerous and of diverse types, sometimes traced with only an outline, sometimes engraved with the toes details.
+The representations of feet are more enigmatic and their presence can not be put in connection with any other indicators as inscriptions.
+The desert of Wadi Rum counts numerous examples of diverse types, sometimes traced with only an outline, sometimes engraved with the toes details.
 Some scholars, referring to samples found in the Nil valley, interpret them as magic-religious symbols in association with hunting practices.
-However, some example are recent (20th century).
+However, some specimen are recent (20th century).
 Feet can be depicted as single or by pair.
 Some of them even have sandals.
 It would be hazardous to see a religious significance in those designs.
 Even local dwellers of Wadi Rum do not have a clear and common interpretation for the feet design.

 Edoardo Borzatti von Löwenstern : Quadri Di Pietra, 8000 Anni D’Arte Nel Deserto, Casa Editrice Nuova, Bologna 2005.